iter8-tools/iter8/doc_files/algorithms.md

 onSuccess: # (string enum; possible values are: "candidate", "baseline", "both")
 ```

-This algorithm, like the decaying epsilon-greedy strategy described above, can be applied to canary releases as well as A/B or A/B/n testing scenarios.
-The goal of this strategy is similar to that of the one above: shift traffic to an optimal version based on a reward attribute subject to feasibility constraints corresponding to user-defined success criteria.
+This algorithm provides a robust way of shifting application traffic to the best version using the principles of Bayesian statistics.
+Like the decaying epsilon-greedy strategy described above, PBR can be applied to canary releases as well as A/B or A/B/n testing scenarios.
+The goal of this strategy is to shift traffic to the optimal version subject to the user-defined success criteria.

-Here, the reward and feasibility constraints are viewed in the form of beta/normal distributions which are sampled from while calculating traffic split between the different versions.

-At each iteration the algorithm increases the traffic to the "best" version, that is, the one satisfying all user-defined success criteria while obtaining the maximum reward.

-It worth pointing out that this algorithm tends to converge to the "optimal" version much quicker than does the epsilon-greedy strategy.
+In this algorithm, the metrics used in success criteria are associated with Bayesian belief distributions, specifically, whose parameters are learnt from metric observations through the course of the experiment.
+At each iteration, the algorithm computes the probability of the candidate being the "best" version: i.e., satisfying all the success criteria, and the probability of the baseline being the "best" version: i.e, the complementary probability to what is computed above.
+Traffic is split across these two versions in proportion to their probabilities.
+At the end of the experiment, if the probability of candidate being the "best" version exceeds the value of ```confidence``` parameter, then, the experiment is declared a success and a roll-forward to candidate occurs.

-## 4. Optimistic Bayesian Routing (`optimistic_bayesian_routing`)
+## 4. Optimistic Bayesian Routing (OBR) (`optimistic_bayesian_routing`)

 ```yaml
 interval: # (time; e.g., 30s)